22222/flightyfetch/README.md

 The `CancellationToken` class does seem to have a very similar purpose to the `Promise` class, so it seems a little redundant to have both.
 But at the same time, it doesn't feel exactly like what promises were designed for.

-But in the end, the decision was not to decide: both the token and promise versions are supported.
-This is just a library, not a specification, so maybe it's better to provide the choice and see if one of the two options ends up more popular.
+In the end, the decision was not to decide: both the token and promise versions are supported.
+This is just an optional library, not a specification, so maybe it's better to provide the choice and see if one of the two options ends up more popular.

 Installation